DmitriiDenisov/bank-bot-db/README.md

 );
 ```

-**Useful tips**:
+### 1.2 Foreign keys:

+**Why do we need Foreign Key?**

+When you use foreign keys you get: Data integrity and faster queries.
+Consider you remove an users, then you would end up with a lot of comments linked to an invalid user if you forget to remove the comments manually with a separate query.
+With foreign keys you could set it to remove all the comments automatically as you remove an user (or update changes, like if you would change the user id).
+Also you won't be able to add new row to Table if it does not have corresponding row in main table (for example, you won't be able to add new row to Balance while you don't have corresponding Customer)
+Once you try to delete from main table you will observe error like ERROR:
+`update or delete on table "customers" violates foreign key constraint "fk_balances" on table "balances" DETAIL:  Key (id)=(1) is still referenced from table "balances".):`

+**Get existing constraints and Foreign Keys**:

+`\d+ table_name`

+**Add Foreign Key to existing Table:**

+`ALTER TABLE orders ADD CONSTRAINT name_of_rule FOREIGN KEY (customer_id) REFERENCES customers (id);`

+**if you want to enable on delete cascade:**

+__Explanantion if you need cascade delete: [link](https://stackoverflow.com/questions/278392/should-i-use-the-cascade-delete-rule)__

+`ALTER TABLE orders ADD CONSTRAINT name_of_rule FOREIGN KEY (customer_id) REFERENCES customers (id) on delete cascade;`

+**In order to have foreign_key but in case we delete from main table then in dependent value will set to null:**

+`ALTER TABLE transactions ADD CONSTRAINT fk_transactions_to FOREIGN KEY (customer_id_to) REFERENCES customers (id) on delete set null;`

+__Source of all possible actions while delete [link](https://metanit.com/sql/mysql/2.5.php)__

+**Remove Foreign key:**

+`alter table table_name drop constraint name_of_foreign_key`

+**Get all Foreign keys for a given table:**

+1. Create view:

 ```
-# All databases
-\l

-# All tables in database:
-\dt

-# Connection ifo (DB and USer name):
-\conninfo

-# To connect to Database fith username:
-psql DBNAME USERNAME

-# For info:
-\d

-# For info (without sequence):
-\dt

-# Add constraint to existing column not null:
-alter table customers alter column nickname_telegram set not NULL

-# Remove constraint
-alter table table_name alter column column_name drop not null;

-# Add constraint to existing column unique values
-alter table balances add constraint unique_cust_id UNIQUE (customer_id);

-# Get existing constraints and Foreign Keys:
-\d+ table_name

-# Add foreign Key (once you try to delete from main table you will observe error like ERROR:  update or delete on table "customers" violates foreign key constraint "fk_balances" on table "balances"
-DETAIL:  Key (id)=(1) is still referenced from table "balances".):
-ALTER TABLE orders ADD CONSTRAINT name_of_rule FOREIGN KEY (customer_id) REFERENCES customers (id);

-# if you want to enable on delete cascade:
-# explanantion if you need cascade delete: https://stackoverflow.com/questions/278392/should-i-use-the-cascade-delete-rule
-ALTER TABLE orders ADD CONSTRAINT name_of_rule FOREIGN KEY (customer_id) REFERENCES customers (id) on delete cascade;
-# In order to have foreign_key but in case we delete from main table then in dependent value will set to null:
-ALTER TABLE transactions ADD CONSTRAINT fk_transactions_to FOREIGN KEY (customer_id_to) REFERENCES customers (id) on delete set null;

-# source of all possible actions while delete https://metanit.com/sql/mysql/2.5.php

-# Remove Foreign key:
-alter table table_name drop constraint name_of_foreign_key

-# Get all Foreign keys for a given table:
-# 1. Create view:

 CREATE VIEW foreign_keys_view AS
 SELECT
     tc.table_name, kcu.column_name,